Mediatrix: 17th–18th centuries

-Reliance on the intercession of Mary grew and reached its height in the writings of saints Louis de Montfort and Alphonsus Liguori in the 18th century.
+Reliance on the intercession of Mary grew and reached its height in the writings of Louis de Montfort and Alphonsus Liguori in the 18th century.

 Louis de Montfort's approach (which later influenced Pope John Paul II) emphasized that Mary is the natural path to approaching Jesus because of her special relationship with him.
 This reliance on the intercession of Mary is based on the general Montfortean formula: "…to do all our actions by Mary, with Mary, in Mary and for Mary so that we may do them all the more perfectly by Jesus, with Jesus, in Jesus and for Jesus…"

 In his book Treatise on Prayer, Alphonsus Liguori reviewed the writings of Thomas Aquinas and Bernard of Clairvaux on the intercession of saints and Mary's role as Mediatrix and strongly supported the title.

 19th–21st centuries

 Several popes have used the title Mediatrix.
 Leo XIII used it in 1896 and Pius X in 1904.
 This continued in the 20th century with Benedict XV and Pius XI.
-However, Pius XII avoided the use of the title, although he urged reliance on the intercession of Mary.
+However, Pius XII avoided the use of the title in official documents, although he urged reliance on the intercession of Mary.

-Pope John Paul II used the title Mediatrix a number of times and in his encyclical Redemptoris Mater wrote:
+Pope John Paul II used the title Mediatrix a number of times and in his encyclical Redemptoris Mater quoted a prayer in the Collectio Missarum de Beata Maria Virgine and noted that Mary's mediation is by intercession with the Son:

 In September 2012, during the Feast of the Nativity of Mary, claimant visionnaire Emma de Guzman stated that the Virgin Mary revealed her maternal role as "Mediatrix before the Mediator," a special Marian title associated by many Filipino Catholics in reference to Our Lady Mediatrix of All Graces.